La Luz, Cuba: Economy

-According at the DMPF of Camajuani, La Luz is a settlement not linked to any source of an economic or job development but still are maintained.
+According at the DMPF (Departamento de control de la Dirección Municipal de Planificación Física or Management Control Department Municipal Physical Planning in English) of Camajuani, La Luz is a settlement not linked to any source of an economic or job development but still are maintained.

+La Luz has a mostly agricultural economy, which it having a garlic plantation, UBPC “Máximo Gómez”, CCS “Antonio Maceo”, and other farms and plantations nearby.

 Sports

 In the town there is one sports club, with it being the Peña CCS Orestes Acosta.

+History

+La Luz used to be a part of the former Barrio of Vega Alta, in the former municipality of Vueltas.
+At that time La Luz was called “Finca Luz” or “Luz Farm”.